opensprints/opensprints-hw-js/README.md

 The hall effect sensors are monitored, LEDs are controlled, and a state machine switches between two states:
 - "waiting": magnets are ignored
-- "counting": magnets switching the hall sensors on and off cause counters to increment.
+- "counting": magnets switching the hall sensors on and off, causing counters to increment.

 A client can monitor the rollers' ticks and transition the state machine between